zubata88/mdgru/docs/how_to_use.rst

     -f seq1.nii.gz seq2.nii.gz -m lab.nii.gz --iterations 100000 \
     --nclasses 4 --num_threads 4

+(The PyTorch backend can be used with --use_pytorch.)
 The above first four parameters tell the script, where our different data can be found.
 Furthermore, it will create a folder experiments in "path/to/samplestructure".
 Inside this experiments folder, a folder for